hacs/documentation/source/docs/publish/integration.md

 ## Requirements

-For an integration repository to be valid it must meet the requirements below.
+For an integration repository to be valid, it must meet the requirements below.

 ### Repository structure